livspaceeng/shoelace/installAndUseGuidelines.md

    - /shoelace/docs/_sidebar.md
 ```

-6. After completion of the installation process, A pull request should be submitted to the prod branch for newly created web component and get it reviewed by @Anil Arya/ @Rohit before being merged into the production branch.
+6. Once the installation process is complete, a pull request must be submitted to the prod branch for the newly created web component.
+7. The pull request should be reviewed by either @Anil Arya or @Rohit before it is merged into the production branch.

 ## Library Consumption

-1. Run command `npm run login`
+1. To begin, execute the command `npm run login` .
-2. Install using command : `npm install --save-dev @livspace/web-component` from livspace [AWS codeArtifact](https://livspaceengg.atlassian.net/wiki/spaces/UC/pages/160202863/Private+npm+registry+CodeArtifact)
+2. Next, install the package by running `npm install --save-dev @livspace/web-component` from the Livspace [AWS codeArtifact](https://livspaceengg.atlassian.net/wiki/spaces/UC/pages/160202863/Private+npm+registry+CodeArtifact)
-3. import specific web compoent using `import  "@livspace/web-component/dist/components/livcard/livcard.js`
+3. Import a specific web component by including the statement import "@livspace/web-component/dist/components/livcard/livcard.js".
-4. We can import all the components at a time also, depends on the framework being used
+4. Alternatively, all components can be imported at once, depending on the framework being used.
-5. import css `import '@livspace/web-component/dist/themes/livspace.css';`
-6. Use `sl-`  component
-   - Let's say `<sl-livcard>`
+5. Import the CSS file by including the statement `import '@livspace/web-component/dist/themes/livspace.css' `
+To use a sl- component, prefix the component name with `sl-` .
+For example, to use the livcard component, write `<sl-livcard>` .

 TODO : Deploying build files to s3 bucket for better consumption in pure JS based application.